Megesh07/EdgeFlexAI/README.md

-Of course.
-Here is a professional `README.md` file that summarizes your work for Week 1.
-You can copy and paste this into the `README.md` file in your GitHub repository.

----

 # EdgeFlex AI: Smart Household Energy Optimization

 This repository documents the development of an AI system to forecast household energy consumption and optimize appliance scheduling.
 This `README` covers the progress made in Week 1.